AtlasDA0/docs/docs/introduction/atlas-dapp/fees-and-params.md

 * a set fee of `10 STARS`, every time a nft is put up for loan *(collateral deposit)*
 * `10%` of repayment from each loan

+## Delegate Discounts
+A feature to reduce the required fees for app actions if connected account has staked tokens of various communities.

 ### [Proposals](https://daodao.zone/dao/juno1hcldlknu2mn3exckkg75tyzjnderl95zyjte2wl495z9jla0rmdqegxlxx/home)

 ### Tests & Audits